-- 5. (1) Subject to the provisions of this Act, the Authority may, on such conditions as it may determine, issue a sound or television broadcasting service licence for a specified area in the following broadcasting service categories:

-- (a) A public broadcasting service;

-- (b) a commercial broadcasting service; and

-- (c) a community broadcasting service.

-- (2) Subject to the provisions of this Act, the broadcasting licences are categorised in 10 the following classes:

-- (a) Free-to-air radio service;

-- (b) free-to-air television service;

-- (c) satellite-free-to-air radio service;

-- (d) satellite-free-to-air television service;

-- (e) satellite-subscription televison service;

-- (f) terrestrial-subscription television service;

-- (g) direct-to-home delivery service, including multi-channel satellite distribution;

-- (h) local delivery service;

-- (i) cable television subscription service;

-- (j) low power radio service; and

-- (k) any other class of licence as determined from time to time.
+- (5) No person may provide a broadcasting service unless such service is provided in accordance with a broadcasting licence issued to that person by the Authority. - (6) Each channel provided in a multi-channel environment must be authorised by the Authority upon application by the person offering a broadcasting service to the public. - (7) Any channel carried by a broadcasting service at the commencement of this Act, upon application to the Authority for authorisation, is deemed to have the necessary permission to continue its activities unless the Authority decides anything to the contrary. - 5.
+Classes of licences.--(1) Subject to the provisions of this Act, the Authority may, on such conditions as it may determine, issue a sound or television broadcasting service licence for a specified area in the following broadcasting service categories: - a.
+A public broadcasting service; - b. a commercial broadcasting service; and - c. a community broadcasting service. - (2) Subject to the provisions of this Act, the broadcasting licences are categorised in the following classes: - a.
+Free-to-air radio service; - b. free-to-air television service; - c. satellite-free-to-air radio service; - d. satellite-free-to-air television service; - e. satellite-subscription television service; - f. terrestrial-subscription television service; - g. direct-to-home delivery service, including multi-channel satellite distribution; - h. local delivery service; - i. cable television subscription service; - j. low power radio service; and - k. any other class of licence as determined from time to time.